Performance at a glance

 UK markets struggled in August, putting in its weakest performance of the year since February and underperforming most major markets.
-The FTSE 100 and FTSE 250 posted total returns of -3.29% and -0.61% respectively.
+The Uk top 100 and UK 250 mid-cap posted total returns of -3.29% and -0.61% respectively.
 Bucking the trend, individual growth stories helped AIM post a monthly gain of 1.08%.
 Losses were seen in most sectors as a combination of renewed Brexit angst and rising international trade tensions weighed on investor sentiment.

 Mining stocks suffered again as metals pricing failed to recover from June’s slump on growing fears of a global trade war.
 The sector ended the month down 8.89%.
 Oil & gas producers limited losses to 3.24% on the prospect of tighter supply from Iran and Venezuela.

 Despite the Bank of England delivering a 0.25% increase in interest rates on the 2 August, UK banks fell sharply amidst renewed fears of a ‘hard Brexit’.
 The sector ended August down 6.68%.

 Telcos also resumed their downward track in August, falling by 8.64% to a five-year low.
 Investors continue to fret at the prospect of higher spending on fibre and mobile networks and intense competition, compromising cash flow and dividends.

 Pharmaceuticals was one of the few large UK sectors which managed to post a gain (0.77%) on the month, as investors sought refuge in ‘defensive growth’.
 Other sectors such as Retail (-3.50%), REITS (-2.49%) and Food & Beverages (-2.43%) were more indicative of market performance.